 Not every city could enter into this competition and win.
-Lawrence is in a very fortunate position - we have the pool of creative talent, an outstanding research university in the middle of our city, amazing cultural institutions, and many of the other resources needed to succeed.
+Lawrence is in a very fortunate position - we have a pool of creative talent, an outstanding research university in the middle of our city, amazing cultural institutions, and many of the other resources necessary for success.

-We have a wonderful opportunity to build on our successes, make Lawrence a more vibrant and exciting place to live, improve our quality of life and that of our neighbors, and lay the groundwork for sustainable economic development.
+We have an opportunity to build on our successes, make Lawrence a more vibrant and exciting place to live, and lay the groundwork for sustainable economic development.